 Get Up Close with Farm Animals

-The most popular attraction is, of course, the walk-thru feeding farm.
-Upon entering, guests can purchase a bucket of sliced carrots to shovel-feed the animals.
+The most popular attraction is the walk-through feeding farm, where you buy a bucket of sliced carrots to shovel-feed the animals.
 The bucket is yours to keep and is a souvenir you can bring back on your next visit to refill—because once you go to Brookhollow’s, you’ll be planning your return.
 Of course, my kids have their favorite animals to feed and pet.
 They laugh at the goats because they constantly compete for the food we give them and always want to be near the majestic horses.
 We’re fans of the donkey and the alpacas, along with cute baby animals, including chicks, pigs, and bunnies.

 All aboard Brookhollow’s Barnyard kiddie train.